oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     try:
         with connection.cursor() as cursor:
             cursor.execute("""
-                drop table if exists orders
+                drop table if exists orders_demo
                 """)
             cursor.execute("""
-                create table if not exists orders
+                create table if not exists orders_demo
                     (id number generated by default on null as identity, product_id number,
                     order_date timestamp,